chri3i/Tinvaak2/README.md

 ## Contact

-Whilst I am available primarily on my server and the [Wabbajack Discord](https://discord.gg/wabbajack), please check the [issues](https://github.com/Althro/Tinvaak2/issues) tab on github first if you have any issues.
+Whilst I am available primarily on [my server](https://discord.gg/DffHKcszfg), please check the [issues](https://github.com/Althro/Tinvaak2/issues) tab on github first if you have any issues.
 DO NOT DM ME ON DISCORD.

 You are welcome to [contribute](https://github.com/Althro/Tinvaak2/blob/main/Contributing.md) to the list, however please check the [changelog](https://github.com/Althro/Tinvaak2/blob/main/Changelog.md) before you do.